 Galileo and Gravity

 Galileo was a famous scientist in the 16th and 17th Century.
-His most famous observation was that two objects of the same size but different weights hit the ground at the same time if they are dropped from the same height.
-This happens because the force of gravity acting on both objects is the same.
+His most famous observation was that two objects of the same size but slightly different mass (how much “stuff” it is made of) hit the ground at the same time, as far as he could tell, if they are dropped from the same height.
+This happens because the acceleration due to gravity is the same for both objects and that actually this acceleration has nothing to do with the mass of an object.
+This fact has been demonstrated many times, even on the moon with a feather and a hammer.

-Galileo dropped two balls of different weights but the same size off the Leaning Tower of Pisa, proving that the weight of an object doesn’t affect how fast it falls.
+Galileo dropped two balls of different weights but the same size off the Leaning Tower of Pisa, giving a hint that the mass of an object doesn’t affect how fast it falls.

-However if a ball and feather are dropped in a vacuum, where there is no air resistance as there’s no air, the ball and feather will hit the ground at the same rate.
+However if a ball and feather are dropped in a vacuum, where there is no air resistance as there’s no air, the ball and feather will fall together and hit the ground at the same time.

 Bottle Drop Experiment